intellectix/EDC-Documentation/docs/users.md

 To edit a User, select the User's name on the Users homepage.
 Then, update the users details and select 'Save'.
 The User's new details have now been updated throughout the system.

+## Deleting a User

+To delete a User, navigate to the User Home page.
+Thenm select the `X` next to the associated User.
+This user will be removed from the system, and all privileges will be revoked.